leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 ## Typical I/O models under unix-like OS

-Before we jump into event-loop programming model, we need to step back and take a look at the bigger picture, explorering the differences among the 5 classic I/O models and each appropriate programming models.
+Before jumping into event-loop programming model, let's step back and take a look at the bigger picture, explorering the differences among the 5 classic I/O models and each appropriate programming models.

 ### Blocking I/O
 One of the most common models is the synchronous blocking I/O model.
 In this model, the user-space application performs a system call that results in the application blocking.
 This means that the application blocks entirely until the system call is complete (e.g: process calls recvfrom, data is transferred from kernel buffer to user space buffer or error reported)